selvadurai/DSA-Using-C/Learning-C/Notes.md

 #### Malloc

-malloc()- Locates data outside of the program in the heap.
+malloc()- Locates data outside of the program in the heap and always returns a void pointer.

 Examples Syntax of malloc: